|

 volume of the solid + liquid, compared to the final solution, the Law of

-Conservation of Mass applies.
+Conservation of Mass still applies.

 This means: mass of

-solid solute + mass of liquid solvent = mass of solution
+solid solute + mass of liquid solvent = mass of solution after mixing

-You cannot make mass
+You cannot create mass

 If the solvent is